ChrisKoivu/PhipMVC-v2/README.md

 ### How do I get set up? ###
     1. Setup
-        * Copy the folders, index.php, .htaccess, and web.config
-        files to your server's root directory.
+        * Copy the items in your 'place-in-root-folder' folder to your server's root directory.
-        * Rename .htaccess.txt to .htaccess
+        * Rename .htaccess - root to .htaccess
+        * Rename index - root.php to index.php
+        * all other project files remain in 'phipmvc' folder.

     2. Configuration
         * enable url rewriting for your server software.
 For Apache,
         visit: http://httpd.apache.org/docs/2.0/misc/rewriteguide.html

     3. Database configuration
-       * you need to have the pdo driver that corresponds to your chosen database.
-MySql is selected by default
+       * MySql is the default database.
+Set your database settings in the /Config/config.php file.

     4. System configuration
        * setup your passwords, your default settings in the /Config/config.php file.
-       * For the email validation, password change, and user activation functionality, you need to sign up for Azure, and install the sendgrid service.
-This is a free service, and Azure membership is free

     5. Route configuration
-       * setup your default webpage in the index.php file in the route. this determines what page is the default page to launch when the http address is entered in the address bar
+       * set your default webpage settings in the index.php file in the root folder. this determines what page is the default page to launch when the http address is entered in the address bar